-An important question to consider when when planning to convert email to PDF is, “What do I want done with the email file attachments?”
+An important question to consider while planning to convert email to PDF is, “What do I want done with the email file attachments?”

 If an email has no attachments, then there’s no problem.
-But many emails do indeed contain file attachments attached to them (about 32%, according to experts).
-Some of them can be quite large.
-Since email attachments can be the most important part of an email message, handling them correctly during a pdf conversion process is also important.
+But many emails do indeed have files attached to them (about 32%, according to experts).
+Some of these attachments can be very large.
+Since email attachments can be the most important part of an email message, handling them correctly during a PDF conversion process is also important.

 Before we discuss specific solutions for converting an email into a PDF, let’s first consider the four ways we can choose to handle email file attachments:

 1. Ignore them.
 Just convert the email message and totally ignore the file attachments.
 This works if we are only convert a few email messages to PDF, and we know they don’t have attachments, or if know that the attachments are not important.

 2. Save them to disk.
 Convert the email message to PDF, and put the file attachments in a folder on your computer where you can find them later.
 Again, this is a good option when we’re only converting a small quantity of emails to PDF.